ShahriarRezghi/serio/README.md

 - [License](#license)

 # Serio
-Serio is a C++11 library (which supports the new data types like variant and optional introduced in C++17) that makes serialization of C++ containers and other data types and custom classes and structures possible.
+Serio is a C++11 library (with support for the new data types like variant and optional introduced in C++17) that makes serialization of C++ containers and other data types and custom classes and structures possible.
 Features:

 + Fast
 + Easy to Use